diegosmorf/AmberEggApi/README.md

 - Domain commands and handlers should only affect a single aggregate root instance in the domain model - more complex operations should be handled by sagas

 ## 2 - Application Service

 This project will expose domain features to external world (e.g.: API, Apps, Windows Services, Desktop apps) and it is responsible for business rules as well.

 ## 3 - Infrastructure

 This project contains implementations of the interfaces defined in the inner layers of the solution.
 They may be dependent on external libraries or resources.
 Note that the implementations themselves are internal and should only be used for injection via their implemented interfaces.

 ## 4 - Entry Points

 API project exposing business controllers.

 ## 5 - Tests

 DomainTest: NUnit will test ApplicationService classes with no external dependencies.
 All Infrastructure dependencies must be mocked.

 IntegrationTests:Longer running, more involved tests that test the integration of multiple components and external dependencies as Database/Email.

-## You shouldn't find:
+## You shouldn't find

 - Binaries committed to source control.
 - Unnecessary project or library references or third party frameworks.
 - Many "try" blocks - code defensively and throw exceptions if something is wrong.
 - Third party APIs exposed via public interfaces.